studiopress/genesis-simple-edits/readme.txt

 = What are Shortcodes? =

-Check out the [Shortcodes API](http://codex.wordpress.org/Shortcode_API) for an explanation, and our [Shortcode Reference](http://dev.studiopress.com/shortcode-reference) for a list of available Genesis-specific shortcodes.
+Check out the [Shortcodes API](http://codex.wordpress.org/Shortcode_API) for an explanation, and our [Shortcode Reference](https://studiopress.github.io/genesis/basics/genesis-shortcodes/#footer-shortcodes) for a list of available Genesis-specific shortcodes.

 = The plugin won't activate =

-You must have Genesis (2.4.2+) or a Genesis child theme installed and activated on your site.
+You must have Genesis (3.1.0+) and a Genesis child theme installed and activated on your site.

 == Changelog ==

+= 2.3.0 =
+* Remove footer credits setting, replaced by core Genesis 3.1 setting.
+* Increase minimum Genesis version to 3.1.0.
+* Increase minimum WordPress version to 5.0.0.

 = 2.2.2 =
 * Add compatibility with WordPress Coding Standards.